yeiider/ispgo/docs/graphql_usage.md

 ### Fetch Customer with Relationships

-To fetch a specific customer by ID, including their addresses, services, and invoices:
+To fetch a specific customer by ID, including their addresses, services, invoices, and router:

 ```graphql
 query {